informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

     ```shell
     hermes start
     ```
-    Hermes will first relay the pending packets that have not been relayed and then start passive relaying by listening to and acting on packet events.
+    Hermes will first relay the pending packets that have not been relayed and then start passively relaying by listening for and acting on packet events.

 - Let's transfer `1000000 samoleans` from ibc-1 to ibc-3.
 There is a direct path between ibc-1 (channel-2) and ibc-3 (channel-1).
 Let's attempt the transfer on this path.